 Our training is not only structured and practical but highly personalised, so you’ll have everything you need to develop along a career path that’s absolutely right for you.
 Following a week’s intensive induction and a comprehensive post-induction programme, you’ll complete four seats – each six months long – across different practice areas.
 We ask for your preferred choices so we can accommodate them wherever possible.

 Whatever the practice, you can expect extensive exposure to our clients and stimulating, cutting-edge projects.
 You could find yourself working on anything from a high-profile, £multi-million financial litigation case to a ground-breaking M&A deal.
 You could even spend time on secondment at a client’s office, absorbing a totally different business culture first-hand.
-We also encourage our trainees to apply to gain experience overseas in our Hong Kong, Singapore, Seoul, Dubai or Paris offices.
+We also encourage our trainees to apply to gain experience overseas in our Hong Kong, Singapore, Seoul or Dubai offices.

 We’re driven, ambitious, inquisitive and dedicated to always doing our best, so naturally, we’ll expect the same from you.